hyperparabolic/hyperparabolic.github.io/content/post/hello-world.md

 ### What's in a name?

-decent.id isn't anyting special.  decent.id is a domain I bought that I use for issuing LetsEncrypt certificates to hosts that are routable on my internal network.
+decent.id isn't anything special.  decent.id is a domain I bought that I use for issuing LetsEncrypt certificates to hosts that are routable on my internal network.
 That will probably be a blog post soon enough!

 ## Signing off